pmaeria/vue-vmodel-mapper/README.md

 vue-vmodel-mapper is a small helper to simplify the creation of custom v-model components that use object as value prop.

+## Why
-It's not straightforward to create custom v-model components that accepts value of type object as a prop.
+Not straightforward to create custom v-model components that accepts value of type object as a prop.
 The prop cannot be mutated and component must emit a new object on change of any nested value in the object.
 This also makes it tricky to bind nested values in prop object using v-model inside your component.

 vue-vmodel-mapper generates the boilerplate necessary to instrument a custom v-model component painlessly AND allow vmodel binding of nested values.

-## Installation
+## Install
 ```
 npm i --save vue-vmodel-mapper
 ```

-## Quick example
+## Basic Usage
 ```
 <template>
   <input v-model="firstname" />